-14,666,667 shares of our Common Stock may be issued (the "Markforged Earnout Shares") upon the Company achieving certain Earnout Triggering Events (as described in the Merger Agreement and Note 11 to our consolidated financial statements), and additional shares may be issued upon exercise of the outstanding warrants to purchase shares of our Common Stock.
-To the extent such additional shares of our Common Stock are issued, it will result in dilution to the holders of our Common Stock and an increase to the number of shares eligible for resale in the public market.
-Sales, or the potential for sales, of substantial numbers of such shares in the public market could increase the volatility of and/or adversely affect the market price of our Common Stock.
+14,666,667 shares of our Common Stock common stock may be issued (the "Markforged Earnout Shares") upon the Company achieving our achievement of certain Earnout Triggering Events (as described in the Merger Agreement and Note 11 to our condensed consolidated financial statements), and additional shares may be issued upon exercise of the outstanding warrants to purchase shares of our Common Stock common stock.
+To the extent such additional shares of our Common Stock common stock are issued, it will result in dilution to the holders of our Common Stock common stock and an increase to the number of shares eligible for resale in the public market.
+Sales, or the potential for sales, of substantial numbers of such shares in the public market could increase the volatility of and/or adversely affect the market price of our Common Stock common stock.